We work with more than 300 partners to bring you better travel deals

 Sharjah benefits from a hot desert climate with very hot summers and warm winters, and so is suitable for visiting all year round.
 Many annual festivals take place all year long.
 Mid-May to mid-August is the date season, and this is celebrated in the Date Festival, which is held at the Fruit and Vegetable Market for the duration of the harvest period.
 Around December there are F1 boat races held around the artificial island in the Al Buhaira Corniche as part of the Sharjah Water Festival and it’s a wonderful family-friendly event.
 The Sharjah Light Festival, celebrating the beauty of the city’s grand monuments and heritage, takes place in February.

-When is the best time to book flights to Sharjah?
+When is the best time to book a flight to Sharjah?

 Which day is cheapest to fly to Sharjah?